Joe Heck: 2010

 Although Heck had earlier announced he would challenge incumbent Republican Jim Gibbons for governor, he decided against it in favor of a run for Nevada's 3rd congressional district.
-He defeated incumbent Democratic U.S. Congresswoman Dina Titus, 48%–47%, a difference of 1,748 votes.
+He defeated incumbent Democratic U.S. Congresswoman Dina Titus, 48% to 47%, a difference of 1,748 votes.
 Titus only held the position for one term after she defeated incumbent Republican Jon C. Porter in 2008.

 2012

 After redistricting, Heck decided to run in the newly redrawn 3rd district, which Obama won in 2008 with 54% of the vote.
-On November 6, he defeated Speaker of the Nevada Assembly John Oceguera 50%–43%.
+On November 6, he defeated Speaker of the Nevada Assembly John Oceguera 50% to 43%.

 2014

-Heck won reelection easily, beating Democrat Erin Bilbray by a margin of 61 percent to 36 percent.
+Heck won reelection easily, beating Democrat Erin Bilbray by a margin of 61% to 36%.

 Tenure

 Heck was one of three freshmen named to the House Republican Steering Committee in the 112th Congress.
 He was re-elected to the Republican Steering Committee in both 2012 and 2014.
 Heck was ranked as the 74th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the most bipartisan member of the U.S. House of Representatives from Nevada) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).